 Eastern Kentucky University offers the following programs which are registered with the Kentucky Council on Postsecondary Education.
 Many of these programs include approved options designed to provide a background tailored for students' individual needs.
-At the undergraduate level, these options are presented with the program descriptions in the Undergraduate Catalog.
-Options at the graduate level are found in this Catalog.
-Eastern Kentucky University cooperates with the University of Kentucky in offering joint doctoral programs.
+At the undergraduate level, these options are presented with the program descriptions in this Catalog.
+Options at the graduate level are found in the Graduate Catalog.